AnicetNgrt/jiro-nn/examples/housing/cr.typ

 #align(left)[
     #box(inset: (top: 10pt, bottom: 5pt))[
-        == *Adding mini-batches and momentum SGD*
+        == *Adding mini-batches*
     ]
 ]

 I added the possibility to train with _mini-batches_ #cite("minibatch", "batch-size", "gdtechniques").
 Instead of training one row at a time, the model trains on a batch of rows at a time.
 This is much faster as it takes advantage of the linear algebra libraries by doing parallel computations on large matrices instead of single-thread computations on vectors.

-This was a difficult refactor as it had repercussions on the whole layers-related code.
+This was a very difficult refactor as it had repercussions on the whole layers-related code, transformed inputs and outputs column vectors into matrices to reflect the many samples of the batch, and also transformed the gradients' shape in the same way.
+It made the math seen in the previous sections trickier and the matrices sizes more error-prone.
+But it indeed made the training significantly faster.

+I also realized during my experiments that the higher the batch size, the more I had to decrease the learning rate.
+I haven't found literature on that yet.
+My intuition is that since we now used the sum of the samples gradients during backpropagation, it made the extreme gradients more extreme.

+#align(left)[
+    #box(inset: (top: 10pt, bottom: 5pt))[
+        == *Adding Momentum SGD*
+    ]
+]

-I also added the possibility to train with _momentum SGD_ @gdtechniques.
+Then, I added the possibility to train with _momentum SGD_ @gdtechniques.
 Like a ball rolling down a hill, the momentum helps the model get out of local minima and reach a better global minimum.

 #figure(
     image("../visuals/with_sgd_with_momentum_loss.png", width: 80%),